-Paragraphs 6. to 11., renumber as paragraphs 7. to 12.
+Paragraphs 6. to 11.4, renumber as paragraphs 7. to 12.4

+Paragraph 11.5.(former), renumber as paragraph 12.5, and amend to read:

+"12.5.
+Notwithstanding paragraph 12.4., Contracting..."

-Insert paragraphs 12.6. to 12.8, to read
+Insert paragraphs 12.6. to 12.9, to read

 12.6.
-As from the official date of entry into force of the 02 series of amendments, no Contracting Party applying this Regulation shall refuse to grant or refuse to accept type approvals under this Regulation as amended by the 01 series of amendments.
+As from the official date of entry into force of the 02 series of amendments, no Contracting Party applying this Regulation shall refuse to grant or refuse to accept type approvals under this Regulation as amended by the 02 series of amendments.

 12.7.
-As from [1 September 2024], Contracting Parties applying this Regulation shall not be obliged to accept type approvals to the 01 series of amendments to this Regulation, first issued after [1 September 2024].
+As from 1 September 2024, Contracting Parties applying this Regulation shall not be obliged to accept type approvals to the 01 series of amendments to this Regulation, first issued after 1 September 2024.

 12.8.
-Until [1 September 2026], Contracting Parties applying this Regulation shall accept type approvals to the 01 series of amendments to this Regulation, first issued before [1 September 2024].
+Until 1 September 2026, Contracting Parties applying this Regulation shall accept type approvals to the 01 series of amendments to this Regulation, first issued before 1 September 2024.

 12.9.
-As from [1 September 2026], Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the 01 series of amendments to this Regulation.
+As from 1 September 2026, Contracting Parties applying this Regulation shall not be obliged to accept type approvals issued to the 01 series of amendments to this Regulation.

 12.10.
-Notwithstanding paragraph 11.4., Contracting Parties applying this Regulation shall continue to accept type approvals issued according to the original version or the 01 Series of amendments to this Regulation, for vehicles which are not affected by the changes introduced by the 02 Series of amendments.
+Notwithstanding paragraph 12.9., Contracting Parties applying this Regulation shall continue to accept type approvals issued according to the 01 series of amendments of this Regulation, for vehicles which are not affected by the changes introduced by the 02 Series of amendments.

-Renumber paragraphs 12.6. to 12.11 accordingly
+Paragraph 11.6 (former), renumber as 12.11.

+Annex 4, Table 1, footnote 10, amend to read:

+_____________________________

+10 +/- 10 per cent of the full range of the accelerometer used in the Electronic Control Unit (ECU) containing the EDR function as specified in paragraph 6.1.5.

 II.
 Justification